primer/view_components/docs/content/components/button.md

 title: Primer::ButtonComponent
 ---

-Button is used for actions, like in forms, while Link is used for destinations, or moving from one page to another.
+Use buttons for actions (e.g. in forms).
+Use links for destinations, or moving from one page to another.

 ## Examples